mrbusche/backseatfan.com/_posts/2010-01-11-mark-mcgwire-admits-to-steroid-use.md

     </p>

     <p>
-      &#8220;I'm sure people will wonder if I could have hit all those home runs had I never taken steroids,&#8221; McGwire said. &#8220;I had good years when I didn't take any, and I had bad years when I didn't take any.
+      "I'm sure people will wonder if I could have hit all those home runs had I never taken steroids," McGwire said.
+"I had good years when I didn't take any, and I had bad years when I didn't take any.
 I had good years when I took steroids, and I had bad years when I took steroids.
-But no matter what, I shouldn't have done it and for that I'm truly sorry.&#8221;
+But no matter what, I shouldn't have done it and for that I'm truly sorry."
     </p>

     <p>
       Big Mac's reputation has been in tatters since March 17, 2005, when he refused to answer questions at a Congressional hearing.
-Instead, he repeatedly said &#8220;I'm not here to talk about the past&#8221; when asked whether he took illegal steroids when he hit a then-record 70 home runs in 1998 or at any other time.
+Instead, he repeatedly said "I'm not here to talk about the past" when asked whether he took illegal steroids when he hit a then-record 70 home runs in 1998 or at any other time.
     </p>

     <p>
-      &#8220;After all this time, I want to come clean,&#8221; he said. &#8220;I was not in a position to do that five years ago in my congressional testimony, but now I feel an obligation to discuss this and to answer questions about it.
-I'll do that, and then I just want to help my team.&#8221;
+      "After all this time, I want to come clean," he said.
+"I was not in a position to do that five years ago in my congressional testimony, but now I feel an obligation to discuss this and to answer questions about it.
+I'll do that, and then I just want to help my team."
     </p>

     <p>